ms-studio/pretty-url/README.md

 Rationale:

 * You capture an URL with the ACF URL field.
 * On the website, you build the link using the ACF field content, but you also need to display it.
+It's much nicer to display it as "example.com", without the http or www part.

 Typical usage example: